Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Background results

 \section{Background results}

-In the following, we collect more required background information about partial differential equations (Subsection \ref{subsec:background_pde}), interpolation with translational invariant kernels (Subsection \ref{subsec:transl_inv_kernel}) and greedy as well as generalized interpolation (Subsection \ref{subsec:background_greedy_generalized}) as well as other collocation methods to solve PDEs (Subsection \ref{subsec:solving_pde_collocation}).
+In the following, we collect more required background information about partial differential equations (\Cref{subsec:background_pde}), interpolation with translational invariant kernels (\Cref{subsec:transl_inv_kernel}), greedy and generalized interpolation (\Cref{subsec:generalized_kernel_interpolation}), as well as other kernel methods to solve PDEs (\Cref{subsec:solving_pde_collocation}).